Sainna/UnityROSTools/README.md

 Welcome to my ROS Tools package for Unity.
 Its aim is to provide a way to reduce boilerplate code such as service/publisher registration and allow for easy use of Unity's ROS capabilities using a GUI.
 This project is a work in progress and should be considered as unstable.
 Currently, only services are supported in a very early fashion.

-Development is not planned to continue at this moment.
+Development is paused at this moment, but feel free to open issues and request features!

 ## How to install